tldr-pages/tldr/pages/common/certutil.md

 # certutil

-> Manage keys and certificate in both NSS databases and other NSS tokens.
+> Manage keys and certificates in both NSS databases and other NSS tokens.
 > More information: <https://manned.org/certutil>.

 - Create a new certificate database: